icelu/CIN_CRC/README.md

 The example commands show the basic usage of the program.
 They will simulate 1000 glands with CNAs under mutation rate 0.1 and then sample 30 glands from each side of the lineage tree .
+Please go to folder 'bin' before running the commands.

 * Assuming neutral evolution:
 ```